About Katie

 Humanity

-I value moments of lightness, humor, and shared humanity alongside seriousness and pain.
+I value moments of lightness, humor, and shared humanity while at the same time, holding seriousness and pain.
 I don’t believe grief or difficulty require solemnity at all times.
 Aliveness, laughter, and tenderness can and often must coexist with sorrow.
 These moments often show us what is truly meaningful to us.

 Truth